 The IWA Union gives equal pay for Asian workers (millworkers) The union disputed the inadequate bunkhouse conditions tolerated by South Asian and Chinese worker at Fraser Mills and other plants.

-After a forty-year struggle, South Asian immigrants are granted franchise to vote and become Canadian citizens.
+South Asian immigrants are granted franchise to vote and become Canadian citizens.

 In May, Hardit S. Malik, India’s first High Commissioner to Canada and a proud Sikh, takes up his official post in Ottawa, signifying the end of the battle for South Asians in their fight for franchisement